Huntington's Disease Signs and Symptoms

 - Lack of energy

-Some people develop manic-depression, or bipolar disorder, during the course of the disease.
+Some people develop bipolar disorder during the course of the disease.

 A person with Huntington's also may exhibit psychotic behavior: